NPalopoli/collaborative-science-for-librarians/episodes/care-fair-principles.md

 #### Descriptive metadata

 Metadata provide essential context about the data, describing its content, structure, source, and other pertinent information.
 Extensive and descriptive metadata makes it possible to automatize some routine tasks which currently demand a lot of attention from researchers.
-For example, machine-readable metadata enable automated discovery, indexing, and retrieval of datasets, making it easier for both humans and machines to locate relevant data efficiently.
-Typically, the metadata and the dataset are stored as distinct files.
-It is important to establish a clear link between both of them by referencing the globally unique and persistent identifier within the metadata.

 Examples of metadata frameworks: